-We can further rewrite the convolution operation as convolution performed with the help of bit-wise operations as follows: \ifCLASSOPTIONtwocolumn
+where $\mathbf{W}_l$ and $\mathbf{a}_l$ are as discussed previously and $\mathbf{W}_l^b$ and $\mathbf{a}_l^b$ are the binarized version of the parameters, respectively.
+We can further rewrite the convolution operation as convolution performed with the help of bit-wise operations as follows:

-\fi where, $\circledast$ is the convolution operation performed with bit-wise operators.
-Even though the weights are binarized during the forward pass, to be able to perform back-propagation the Latent weights and real-valued gradients are used.
-The existence of the $\sgn$-function makes it hard to calculate the gradients and hence it is for the same reason that we use a straight-through estimator to pass the gradient during back-propagation.
-Suppose if $b = \sgn(r)$, then $\grad_r = \grad_b \mathbf{1}_{|r|\leq1}$ where $\grad_r = \frac{\partial C}{\partial r}$, $\grad_b = \frac{\partial C}{\partial b}$ and C is the cost function of the NN.
-The real-valued weights are clipped between $\{+1,-1\}$ to maintain a stable update.
-The seminal work in this area by the authors in \cite{courbariaux2016binarized} was used by us to construct the convolution layers that contain binarized weights and activations.
-It helped us in changing the setting from Real-Valued to Binary.
-The binary version of LResnet18A is called \textit{BLResNet18A}.
-However, simple binarization results in significant degradation of performance though it leads to significant savings in computation and memory.
-Hence in the next section, we discuss how to circumvent this problem of performance degradation.
+where $\circledast$ is the convolution operation performed with bit-wise operators.
+Even though the weights are binarized during the forward pass, to be able to perform back-propagation, the latent weights and real-valued gradients are used.
+The existence of the $\sgn$ function makes it hard to calculate the gradients, and hence it is for the same reason that we use a straight-through estimator to pass the gradient during back-propagation.
+Suppose if $b = \sgn(r)$, then $\grad_r = \grad_b \mathbf{1}_{|r|\leq1}$ where $\grad_r = \frac{\partial C}{\partial r}$, $\grad_b = \frac{\partial C}{\partial b}$, where C is the cost function of the NN.
+To maintain a stable update, the real-valued weights are clipped between $\{+1,-1\}$.
+The seminal work in this area by the authors in \cite{courbariaux2016binarized} was used by us to construct the convolution layers containing binarized weights and activations, converting the floating point operations (FLOPs) to one-bit XNOR and bit count operations.
+It helped us in changing the setting from real-valued to binary.
+However, simple binarization results in significant performance degradation, though it leads to significant savings in computation and memory.
+Hence, in the next section, we discuss how to circumvent this problem of performance degradation.